tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **tArray**(): *[Validator](_validator_.validator.md)‹unknown[]›*

-Validator for json arrays.
+Validator for data arrays.
 Runs `validator` on each array element, and succeeds if all elements are successfully validated.
-If no `validator` argument is provided then the outer array part of the json is validated but not the contents, typing the result as `unknown[]`.
+If no `validator` argument is provided then the outer array part of the data is validated but not the contents, typing the result as `unknown[]`.

 To validate a single value that is inside of an array see `valueAt`.